olin/studentgovernment/student_government_bylaws.md

 The Student Body elects the following five Specialized Representatives:

-**Representative to Operations.** The Representative to Operations liaises with the College’s Vice President for Operations and Chief Information Officer and follows all actions and initiatives related to student dining, facilities, or information technology at the College.
+**Representative for Student Services.** The Representative for Student Services liaises with the College’s Vice President for Operations and Chief Information Officer and follows all actions and initiatives related to student dining, facilities, or information technology at the College.

 **Representative to Marketing and Communications and Development, Family, and Alumni Relations.** The Representative to Marketing and Communications, and